Damian34/git-repository-reader/README.md

 ## Summary

-I built the project with **2 microservices** communicating through **Apache Kafka**, primarily to have a portfolio example of a distributed system.
+I built this experimental project with **2 microservices** communicating through **Apache Kafka**, primarily to serve as an example of a distributed system.
 Initially, I wanted a simple data source for the app.
 Something that didn’t require scraping tools like Selenium.
 I chose **Git repositories**.
-It seemed straightforward, but once I started analyzing Git’s internal structure, it turned out to be a surprisingly complex graph..
+It seemed straightforward, but once I started analyzing Git’s internal structure, it turned out to be a surprisingly complex graph.
+The project is intentionally simple and has some shortcomings, detailed in the points below.

 ### How a Git Repository Looks and Works?